 30g caster sugar

-2. Grease your loaf tin well with butter, line the bottom with a piece of baking paper and put to one side.
-In a small saucepan melt the butter on a low heat.
+2. In a small saucepan melt the butter on a low heat.
 Once half the butter has melted, take off the heat and leave to one side, it will continue to melt while it cools.

 3. Zest and juice your lemon but keep them separate as you’ll need the zest for the cake but the juice for the drizzle.
 Put both to one side.

-4. Weigh out your flour and sieve into a bowl along with the baking powder and salt.
+4. Sieve the flour into a large bowl along with the baking powder and salt, put to one side.
 Place near your mixer.
-Crack 3 eggs into your mixing bowl followed by 2 egg yolks and add the caster sugar and vanilla essence.
-Beat on a medium high speed until thick and pale (this should take about 5 minutes).
+Crack 3 eggs into your mixer, followed by 2 egg yolks, caster sugar and vanilla essence.
+Beat on a medium high speed until thick and pale (this should take about 5 mins).
 Reduce the speed to low and add the lemon zest and half the flour.
 Mix until only a few streaks remain and then add the rest.
 Once combined increase the speed to a low medium and slowly pour in the melted butter.

 5. Ladle half the mixture into your loaf tin and top with the fresh blueberries.
 Add the rest of the mixture on top.
-It’s important to line your loaf tin with baking paper as the blueberries will sink to the bottom during baking.
-Without baking paper most of your blueberries will stay in your loaf tin when you turn it out and we don’t want that (I’ve already made this mistake).
+(It’s important to line your loaf tin with baking paper as the blueberries will sink to the bottom during baking.
+Without baking paper most of your blueberries will stay in your loaf tin when you turn it out and we don’t want that).

 6. Bake for 50-55 minutes until risen and golden in colour.
 To check the cake is cooked, insert a skewer into the middle, if it comes out clean, the cake is ready.
 Leave to cool in the tin for 10 minutes.
 Meanwhile make the drizzle by mixing together 30g of sugar and the juice of a lemon.